 Cholita wrestling showcases indigenous women in traditional clothing competing in a lively, entertaining sport.

-Who it appeals to: Travelers seeking an offbeat cultural experience; families.
+Who It Appeals To: Travelers seeking an offbeat cultural experience.

-Insider Tips: Attend on Sundays for the full spectacle; expect a lively atmosphere.
+Insider Tips: Attend on Sundays for the full spectacle.

-Practicalities: Tickets are affordable; held in El Alto, accessible by cable car.
+Practicalities: Tickets are affordable, held in El Alto, and accessible by cable car.

 El Alto hosts one of Bolivia’s largest and most vibrant markets.
 Stalls sell textiles, handicrafts, produce, and street food.

-Insider Tips: Visit early morning; try local street food; be ready to haggle.
+Insider Tips: Visit early morning to try local street food, and be ready to haggle.

 Practicalities: Open daily, busiest on Thursdays and Sundays.
 Taxi or public transport from central La Paz is recommended.